maciejjan/chesstools/README.md

 # Disclaimer / Caution

 The software is currently in alpha stage and might be unstable.
 Please backup all files you're working with.
-Especially, **if you open a file that contains unsupported elements (like comments or variants) and use the "save" option, they will be lost without a warning**.
-Obviously, this is considered a bug and will be fixed soon.

 # Acknowledgements